mjtiv/VADT/README.md

 Linke for Combine P-values Test: https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.stats.combine_pvalues.html

-#### Part 4 B. Multi-dimensional p-value adjustment (Samples)
+#### Part 4 B. Multi-dimensional P-value Adjustment (Samples)

 After performing the binomial test, VADT next performs a multi-dimensional p-value adjustment on a per sample basis (Guo 2010) based on a user defined p-value cutoff.
-The multi-dimensional p-value adjustment tries to take into account adjusting the p-values of each sample based on both the x and y axis of the data.
+The multi-dimensional p-value adjustment tries to take into account the multi-diminesionality of the datasets by adjusting p-values in both the x & y direction of the data.

 It is important to point out VADT is not a black box program and all intermediate files are retained for the user to help the user better understand each step performed and also identify bugs in the program.
 No program is perfect and can always be improved!